zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/2-build-composite-to-validate-payment.md

 ### Details: ###
-For details of how to instructions, please go to Chapter 2, from <ins>**page 11 to 53** in the  SOASuite12c_Tutorial.pdf</ins> document.
+For details of how to instructions, please go to Chapter 2, from <ins>**page 11 to 53**</ins> in the [SOAsuite 12c tutorial.pdf](https://oradocs-prodapp.cec.ocp.oraclecloud.com/documents/fileview/D62E7C999F2BB9C78C4D8085F6EE42C20DD5FE8D98D7/_SOASuite12c_Tutorial.pdf).

-The lab tutorial pdf document can be found on the desktop of your OCI Linux instance.
+The lab tutorial pdf document can also be found on the desktop of your OCI Linux instance.

 ![](images/2/soa-tutorialpdf.png)